 \subsubsection{Stellar emission}

 The stellar emission of galaxies originates from the populations in the disc and bulge.
 Both components have an associated SFH\footnote{The same SFH is adopted within the SAM to compute the chemical enrichment from stars.
-However, although the SFH in the code is recorded on a ring-by-ring basis, for GRASIL post-processing we use the SFH integrated over the entire stellar disc and bulge.}, which tracks the time assembly of their stellar mass and metallicity.
-The SFH is stored in $N_{\rm SFH}$ time bins, with the size of each bin varying with time so that the most recent bins have the highest resolution (see Figure S2 of the \citealt{Henriques2020} documentation for a schematic representation).
+However, although the SFH in the code is recorded on a ring-by-ring basis, for GRASIL post-processing we used the SFH integrated over the entire stellar disc and bulge.}, which tracks the time assembly of their stellar mass and metallicity.
+The SFH is stored in $N_{\rm SFH}$ time bins, with the size of each bin varying with time so that the most recent bins have the highest resolution (see Fig. S2 of the \citealt{Henriques2020} documentation for a schematic representation).
 The emission from stellar populations at time $t$ is calculated (for both disc and bulge stars) by summing over the SFH bins:

-where $l_{i}(t-t_{i}; Z_i)$ is the emission associated with a unit mass simple stellar population featuring age\footnote{Here $t_i$ is the central time of the $i-$th bin.} $t-t_{i}$ and metallicity $Z_i$, $\psi_i$ and $\Delta t_{i}$ are the SFR and time width associated with the $i-$th bin.\\
+where $l_{i}(t-t_{i}; Z_i)$ is the emission associated with a unit mass simple stellar population featuring age\footnote{Here $t_i$ is the central time of the $i-$th bin.} $t-t_{i}$ and metallicity $Z_i$, $\psi_i$, and $\Delta t_{i}$ are the SFR and time width associated with the $i-$th bin.\\

-\subsubsection{Radiative Transfer}
+\subsubsection{Radiative transfer}

 Radiation emitted from stars propagates into the ISM, where it is extinguished, heats dust grains, and causes their subsequent thermal emission.
-Modeling these processes requires detailed RT computations, which are performed by GRASIL.
+Modelling these processes requires detailed RT computations, which are performed by GRASIL.

 The interaction between starlight and dust grains depends on the abundance and properties of the latter.
 The mass of dust in each galaxy, as well as the chemical composition and size of the grains, are predictions of the SAM.
 Specifically, the model predicts the abundance of four dust species, following two chemical compositions (silicate and carbonaceous) and two sizes with representative radii of $0.05 \, \mu {\rm m}$ and $0.005 \, \mu {\rm m}$ (referred to as large and small, respectively).
 GRASIL uses this information and considers a population of silicate and carbonaceous grains with two different grain size distributions, which are power laws shaped by the ratio of small to large grains.
 These information are needed to model the absorption and emission of grains.